RGU-Computing/w3id.org/efro/README.md

 ## License

-This ontology is distributed under [appropriate license, e.g., CC BY 4.0, MIT, etc.]
+This ontology is distributed under [appropriate license CC BY 4.0